 When you begin a career as a Dental Assistant, you’ll quickly learn that no two patients are exactly alike.
 Some are apprehensive, others may have a hard time sitting still, and naturally some do a better job taking care of their teeth between visits than others do.

 Needless to say, Dental Assistants have to tailor how they support dentists and provide outstanding care to their patients because every situation is unique.
-And at Lincoln Tech in Lincoln, Rhode Island and three Massachusetts campuses, there’s a team member waiting to help you build skills for some of the critical responsibilities you’ll have when you enter the field.
+And at Lincoln Tech in Lincoln, Rhode Island and Somerville, Massachusetts, there’s a team member waiting to help you build skills for some of the critical responsibilities you’ll have when you enter the field.
 His name is Dexter, and he assists Lincoln Tech instructors in providing the most realistic Dental Assistant training possible as you follow your path to a new Dental Assisting career.

 We recently sat down with Dexter to learn more about how he helps students build the skills they need to launch a career that’s growing across Massachusetts and projected to add more than 150 jobs in Rhode Island as well.*